Frank Drake: Career

 In 1972, Drake co-designed the Pioneer plaque with Carl Sagan and Linda Salzman Sagan.
 The plaque was the first physical message sent into space and intended to be understandable by any sufficiently technologically advanced extraterrestrial lifeforms that might intercept it.
 In 1974, Drake wrote the Arecibo message, the first interstellar message transmitted deliberately from Earth.
 He later served as technical director, with Carl Sagan and Ann Druyan, in the development of the Voyager Golden Record, an improved version of the Pioneer plaque which also incorporated audio recordings.

-In 1984, Drake moved to the University of California at Santa Cruz (UCSC), becoming their Dean of Natural Science.
+In 1984, Drake moved to the University of California, Santa Cruz, becoming their Dean of Natural Science.
 The non-profit SETI Institute was founded the same year, with Drake as president of its board of trustees.
-Drake left his role as dean in 1988, but remained a professor at UCSC while also becoming director of the SETI Institute's Carl Sagan Center.
+Drake left his role as dean in 1988, but remained a professor at UC Santa Cruz while also becoming director of the SETI Institute's Carl Sagan Center.
 Drake was President of the Astronomical Society of the Pacific from 1988 to 1990.
 From 1989 to 1992, he was chairman of the Board of Physics and Astronomy for the National Research Council.
+In 1991, Drake served on an expert panel assembled by the United States Department of Energy with the aim of assessing the effectiveness of various long-term nuclear waste warning messages to be implemented at New Mexico's Waste Isolation Pilot Plant.
 He retired from teaching in 1996 but remained emeritus professor of astronomy and astrophysics at UCSC.
 In 2010, Drake stepped down as director of The Carl Sagan Center but continued to serve on the SETI Institute's board of trustees.

 On the subject of the search for the existence of extraterrestrial life, Drake said: "[A]s far as I know, the most fascinating, interesting thing you could find in the universe is not another kind of star or galaxy … but another kind of life."